GregRos/open-sesame/README.md

 And if you want to muck about with Win32 APIs, .NET is the best language to write that `.exe` in.

 This repository contains a bunch of tools like that.
 Most of them just launch other programs.,

+This particular set of “scripts” is written in F#, which is my favorite .NET language.
+Even though I also feel like it shot itself in the foot since day 1.